EMF Meters

 As a result, we put our emphasis on finding and reducing these other forms of EMFs, not to the exclusion of dirty electricity, but we don’t put dirty electricity above other EMFs.

-We therefore have not used older Tri-Field Model 100XE meters when we report our AC magnetic readings to our clients.
-We use a True-RMS triple axis Gaussmeter for that purpose.
-Some of us do use the Tri-Field 100XE Frequency Weighted meter for what we refer to as a magnetic field “detector”.
+meter for that purpose.
+Some of us do use the TriField 100XE Frequency Weighted meter for what we refer to as a magnetic field “detector”.
 This is because the analog needle does swing up in the presence of magnetic fields, alerting us to their presence, along with the sound on our buzz stick.
-(The Gigahertz NFA1000, which I now use almost exclusively, also has noise that goes up when in the presence of higher magnetic and other fields, and so does the new digital Tri-Field TF-2 meter.
+(The Gigahertz NFA1000, which I now use almost exclusively, also has noise that goes up when in the presence of higher magnetic and other fields, and so does the new digital TriField TF-2 meter.
 This is a useful tool, hearing when the field strength increases audibly so you don’t have to constantly watch the display as you move around taking readings.)

-I used to carry both a Magnii DSP-523 True-RMS Gauss meter and my Tri-Field 100XE Frequency Weighted meter set to the 0-3 mG magnetic field setting in one hand, and my buzz stick with an earphone in my ear in the other when hunting for 60 Hz AC magnetic fields in a home EMF assessment.
+I used to carry both a Magnii DSP-523 True RMS Gauss meter and my TriField 100XE Frequency Weighted meter set to the 0-3 mG magnetic field setting in one hand, and my buzz stick with an earphone in my ear in the other when hunting for 60 Hz AC magnetic fields in a home EMF assessment.
 (Now I use the Gigahertz Solutions NFA1000 3-axis Gauss meter and electric field meter to measure AC magnetic and electric field EMFs, available from Safe Living Technologies.
 The NFA1000 has it’s own built-in sound generator to let you know audibly how strong the field is, so I rarely need my buzz stick anymore.)

-This is why we often measure AC magnetic fields readings lower than our clients who only own an older Tri-Field 100XE meter.
-If you own a frequency weighted Tri-Field 100XE meter, just be aware of this phenomenon.
-Alpha Labs does sell what they call a “Flat Response” model of the Tri-Field 100XE meter, identified by the words, “Flat Response” on the bottom of the back of the meter (known on the LessEMF website as the “Flat Frequency” model).
-Most older Tri-Field 100XE meters sold on the market are frequency weighted.
-If your Tri-Field 100XE does not have the words, “Flat Response” at the bottom of the decal on the back, yours is a Frequency Weighted model.
+This is why we often measure AC magnetic fields readings lower than our clients who only own an older TriField 100XE meter.
+If you own a frequency weighted TriField 100XE meter, just be aware of this phenomenon.
+Alpha Labs does sell what they call a “Flat Response” model of the TriField 100XE meter, identified by the words, “Flat Response” on the bottom of the back of the meter (known on the LessEMF website as the “Flat Frequency” model).
+Most older TriField 100XE meters sold on the market are frequency weighted.
+If your TriField 100XE does not have the words, “Flat Response” at the bottom of the decal on the back, yours is a Frequency Weighted model.

-Distinguishing between them is important in our work because if I see an elevated magnetic field reading at a home I am evaluating, I need to know whether to bring in an electrician or plumber to fix a wiring error or have a dielectric union installed in the water service supply pipe, versus telling the client the elevated magnetic field reading on their Tri-Field meter they are so concerned about is only due to a dimmer switch.
+Distinguishing between them is important in our work because if I see an elevated magnetic field reading at a home I am evaluating, I need to know whether to bring in an electrician or plumber to fix a wiring error or have a dielectric union installed in the water service supply pipe, versus telling the client the elevated magnetic field reading on their TriField meter they are so concerned about is only due to a dimmer switch.
 Contact me for more details on how we can help you make this distinction.

-The True-RMS triple axis meters recommended above, unlike the Frequency Weighted Tri-Field 100XE Gaussmeter, are designed not to inflate the reading when measuring magnetic fields at higher frequency levels.
+The True-RMS triple axis meters recommended above, unlike the Frequency Weighted TriField 100XE Gauss meter, are designed not to inflate the reading when measuring magnetic fields at higher frequency levels.
 They also measure magnetic fields within a more circumscribed frequency range.
 They will help you differentiate between elevated magnetic fields simply from a dimmer switch versus a more serious wiring error or current on your water pipe.

-The magnetic field readings from a True-RMS Gaussmeter will also be more in line with readings obtained by EMF experts with the local electric utility and when comparing your home’s EMF levels to internationally accepted safe exposure levels for AC magnetic fields.
+The magnetic field readings from a True-RMS Gauss meter will also be more in line with readings obtained by EMF experts with the local electric utility and when comparing your home’s EMF levels to internationally accepted safe exposure levels for AC magnetic fields.
 That is why I recommend you ideally spend an additional $50 to $100 and purchase one of the models recommended above.
-If you cannot afford that, then now you can purchase the new digital Tri-Field TF-2, used in “Standard Mode”.
+If you cannot afford that, then now you can purchase the new digital TriField TF-2, used in “Standard Mode”.

-Measuring AC Electric and Radio Frequency EMF Levels with Older Tri-Field Meters (Model 100XE)
+Measuring AC Electric and Radio Frequency EMF Levels with Older TriField Meters (Model 100XE)

-If you do own an older Tri-Field Meter model 100XE, it is called “Tri-Field” because it does have the ability to measure magnetic, electric and radio frequency fields (which is why it is called a “combination meter” in the LessEMF catalogue).
+If you do own an older TriField Meter model 100XE, it is called “TriField” because it does have the ability to measure magnetic, electric and radio frequency fields (which is why it is called a “combination meter” in the LessEMF catalogue).
 While that is true, we have only recommended using it for detecting the presence of magnetic fields, and using other EMF meters to measure the electric and radio frequency levels.
-That has, as mentioned, changed with the new digital version of the Tri-Field, the Model TF-2, reviewed below.
+That has, as mentioned, changed with the new digital version of the TriField, the Model TF2, reviewed below.

-This previous position was held because, first of all, the Tri-Field 100XE meter set in the electric field setting still measures near zero when the body voltage meter or other hand-held electric field meters show what my profession considers to be harmful electric field exposure levels, particularly where you sleep.
-Unfortunately, the Tri-Field meter is just not sensitive enough to measure this important but highly overlooked type of EMF.
+This previous position was held because, first of all, the TriField 100XE meter set in the electric field setting still measures near zero when the body voltage meter or other hand-held electric field meters show what my profession considers to be harmful electric field exposure levels, particularly where you sleep.
+Unfortunately, the TriField meter is just not sensitive enough to measure this important but highly overlooked type of EMF.

-We consider 10 Volts/meter (V/m) to be the beginning of the extreme concern level in sleeping areas, yet the number “1” on the top scale of the Tri-Field 100XE meter, used for measuring electric fields, represents this 10 V/m value.
+We consider 10 Volts/meter (V/m) to be the beginning of the extreme concern level in sleeping areas, yet the number “1” on the top scale of the TriField 100XE meter, used for measuring electric fields, represents this 10 V/m value.
 (This equates to 1,000 milliVolts on the body voltage meter.)
-Unfortunately, it is very difficult to measure down at the 1.5 V/m level (100 mV) or below that we consider to be safe with the Tri-Field 100XE meter.
+Unfortunately, it is very difficult to measure down at the 1.5 V/m level (100 mV) or below that we consider to be safe with the TriField 100XE meter.
 That would be down at 0.1 or lower on the top scale, which is not easy to see.

-So in my opinion, the older Tri-Field 100XE meter is unfortunately not reliable as a way of measuring electric fields, however their new digital model is (see below).
+So in my opinion, the older TriField 100XE meter is unfortunately not reliable as a way of measuring electric fields, however their new digital model is (see below).
 See the Electric Field section below for recommended meters for reliably measuring electric fields where you sleep, and elsewhere in your house.

-Secondly, the lowest number you can read on the older Tri-Field 100XE meter when measuring radio frequency fields is 0.1 milliWatts/centimeter squared.
-While this is 100 times lower than what the Federal Communications Commission (FCC) considers to be safe, which is 1.0 milliWatt/centimeter squared, it is equivalent to 100,000 microWatts/meter squared in the unit of measurement that most of the world and our profession uses.
+Secondly, the lowest number you can read on the older TriField 100XE meter when measuring radio frequency fields is 0.1 milliWatts/centimeter squared.
+While this is 100 times lower than what the Federal Communications Commission (FCC) considers to be safe, which is 1.0 milliWatts/centimeter squared, it is equivalent to 100,000 microWatts/meter squared in the unit of measurement that most of the world and our profession uses.
 This level is substantially higher than what my profession and other agencies and researchers, such as reported in the Parliamentary Assembly of the Council of Europe, consider to be close to a safe exposure level.
-For us, that level is down at 10-100 microWatts/meter squared, six orders of magnatude lower than what the FCC considers to be safe, and unfortunately, three to four orders of magnitude lower than the lowest reading possible on the Tri-Field 100XE meter.
+For us, that level is down at 10-100 microWatts/meter squared, six orders of magnitude lower than what the FCC considers to be safe, and unfortunately, three to four orders of magnitude lower than the lowest reading possible on the TriField 100XE meter.
 See the section entitled, “The FCC Versus the Rest of the World” in my Article on Radio Frequency EMFs page for more information.

-Therefore, I only recommend using the Tri-Field 100XE meter, if you have one, for detecting magnetic fields (and using a True-RMS Gaussmeter, or Flat Response Tri-Field model, or their new Tri-Field TF-2 Meter for determining actual magnetic field readings) and I recommend using other meters for measuring electric and radio frequency fields, including their new digital meter.
-I am not trying to disparage Alpha Labs and their older product, the Tri-Field 100XE meter (which, again, has now been improved with their new digital model).
+Therefore, I only recommend using the TriField 100XE meter, if you have one, for detecting magnetic fields (and using a True-RMS Gauss meter, or Flat Response TriField model, or their new TriField TF2 Meter for determining actual magnetic field readings) and I recommend using other meters for measuring electric and radio frequency fields, including their new digital meter.
+I am not trying to disparage Alpha Labs and their older product, the TriField 100XE meter (which, again, has now been improved with their new digital model).
 It is just that since their older meter is so popular, a position in the marketplace that the company has well earned, and is still in the hands of tens of thousands of people including many of the people we work with, I simply want to point out to those who do use it that to accurately measure electric and radio frequency EMFs at the sensitivity that my profession considers to be healthy, it would be necessary to use other meters–including their great, new digital model (although see my comments below on radio frequencies).

-For those who do have a Tri-Field 100XE meter, in order to measure magnetic fields, start on the 0-3 mG scale.
+For those who do have a TriField 100XE meter, in order to measure magnetic fields, start on the 0-3 mG scale.
 You want the levels you measure to generally be 1.0 mG or less.
 If you read higher than 3 mG (the needle pegs to the right), you have problems and need to switch to the 0-100 mG scale to see the actual number.
 Move the meter closer to and then back away from a potential source to see what the safe distance is, where it gets back to 1-2 mG.
-Again, if a Frequency Weighted Tri-Field 100XE is elevated in the magnetic field mode, the actual magnetic field reading may actually be lower than the meter reads.
-However, in defense of the Tri-Field meter, I can say that if the Tri-Field 100XE meter reads below 1.0 mG, you can reliably assume you don’t have any significant magnetic fields from any source.
+Again, if a Frequency Weighted TriField 100XE is elevated in the magnetic field mode, the actual magnetic field reading may actually be lower than the meter reads.
+However, in defense of the TriField meter, I can say that if the TriField 100XE meter reads below 1.0 mG, you can reliably assume you don’t have any significant magnetic fields from any source.

-Less Expensive Gaussmeters
+Less Expensive Gauss meters

 Another option is to purchase a combination meter that measures AC magnetic fields as well as radio frequency and AC electric field EMFs.
 There are several models that do just that.

-The first is the new Tri-Field Model TF-2 combination meter.
+The first is the new TriField Model TF2 combination meter.
 I review it in detail below.
 It is a remarkable and welcome improvement over their model 100XE, the best selling EMF meter in the world today.
-If you want to get a Tri-Field meter, this new TF-2 model is the one to get.
+If you want to get a TriField meter, this new TF2 model is the one to get.
 It has several improvements that I discuss below.
 You can order it here.

-The Cornet Improved ED88T is a Gaussmeter (magnetic field), electric field meter and RF detector.
+The Cornet Improved ED88T is a Gauss meter (magnetic field), electric field meter and RF detector.
 Since it only measures these three types of EMFs in a single axis, you will have to move it in different orientations to make sure you don’t miss any of these the fields, but it is an affordable way to measure them.
 It retails for $199.95 and is available from EMF Help Center.
 I have recorded a video tutorial in which I show how to assess magnetic fields (as well as radio frequency EMFs) with the predecessor to this meter, the ED78S, as well as showing how AC magnetic fields can manifest in a home.
 Just click here and scroll down below the Cornet meter to see the link to the video.
 You can order the Improved ED88T from EMF Help Center, and we will be recording new instructional videos how how to use the ED88T in the coming weeks.

-I discuss and compare the Tri-Field TF-2 and Cornet ED88T below.
+I discuss and compare the TriField TF2 and Cornet ED88T below.

 If you can only afford the $35 Gauss Master, then by all means purchase it, and be sure that you follow the directions that come with it carefully and learn how to orient it methodically in all directions to get the highest reading because it is a single axis Gauss meter.
 You will get the hang of it and it will be of assistance to you.